semlanik/qtprotobuf/README.md

 **Note:** All applications should be in PATH

-Clone grpc project from official repository to 3rdparty folder:
+Enter to 3rdparty folder and run command:

 ```bash
 git submodule update --init --recursive